kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/07-what-is-nosql.md

 ![NoSQL vs MySQL diagram](https://i.imgur.com/qBbSFys.png)

+## Similarities
-MySQL, PostgreSQL and MongoDB - all are databases, they still request a database server to be started up, you have to connect to it to issue commands to Create, Read, Update or Delete (_CRUD_)
+* MySQL, PostgreSQL and MongoDB are all databases
+* They each request a database server to be started up
+* You have to connect to it to issue commands to Create, Read, Update or Delete (_CRUD_)

 That is where things are similar between NoSQL and Relational Databases

+## Differences
 * How the data is stored is drastically different
 * SQL databases have a "predefined" table with various columns and all the records have a value for that column
     - Collection of data called **table**